chipsalliance/firrtl-spec/spec.md

 `FooCircuit` the same way a private module would.

-A public module must have a well-defined interface that can be captured in its declaration, so all ports should be fixed.
-The following example shows a declaration of a public module.
+A public module must have a well-defined interface that can be captured in its declaration.

+This well-defined interface consists of:
+ - All of the module's `port` fields
+ - The module's `id`

+The following example shows a declaration of a public module:

 ```firrtl
 extcircuit FooCircuit :